The right to protection of personal data is a fundamental right guaranteed by the European Union in the framework of the GDPR.

 How to exercise the right to object?

 No formality is required.
 In other words, the data subject can proceed electronically via a specific form or an online account (website), having previously identified the controller.

-The exercise of this right is free of charge, and should be possible for any data subject in a simple and intuitive way.
+This right is free of charge and should be possible for any data subject simply and intuitively.

-As with all the other rights discussed, it is essential to inform the data subject of the existence of his or her rights, as well as of the procedures for exercising them, for example by means of legal notices.
+As with all the other rights discussed, it is essential to inform the data subject of their rights and the procedures for exercising them, for example, using legal notices.

-If there is no response, or an unsatisfactory response after one month, the data subject may decide to refer the matter to the relevant supervisory authority.
+If there is no response or an unsatisfactory response after one month, the data subject may refer the matter to the relevant supervisory authority.

 What are the limits of the right to object?

 Article 38 of the GDPR sets out the limits to the right to object.